 Getting started with a patent application can be overwhelming.
 Find out the basics, how patents work and how they can help you in our FAQs.
-If you can’t find an answer to your question here, then get in touch with one of our experts.

 A patent is an intellectual property right granted by a country’s government for protection of an invention within its territory for a limited period (normally 20 years).

 A patent gives the owner (patentee) the right to stop others making, using, importing or selling the invention in the territory and to seek compensation for damage caused by an infringement.